 Although the receptionist complained to her supervisor, the supervisor did nothing to stop the harassment.
-SCVHS's settlement with the EEOC in 2013 required it to pay \$30,000 to the receptionist, and also to "conduct training for all employees on sexual harassment prevention; post a notice about the settlement; provide a copy of its sexual harassment policy to all employees; and report sexual harassment complaints to the EEOC."
-The EEOC's press release announcing the settlement warned: "Employers have a responsibility to prevent sexual harassment not only by coworkers, but also by third parties, including patients and customers.
+SCVHS's settlement with the EEOC in 2013 required it to pay \$30,000 to the receptionist, and also to "conduct training for all employees on sexual harassment prevention; post a notice about the settlement; provide a copy of its sexual harassment policy to all employees; and report sexual harassment complaints to the EEOC."12 The EEOC's press release announcing the settlement warned: "Employers have a responsibility to prevent sexual harassment not only by coworkers, but also by third parties, including patients and customers.
 Employers need to adopt measures to end sexual harassment that has been reported to the appropriate supervisor regardless of who is perpetrating the misconduct."

-Employers can be deemed to have 'sufficient knowledge' without a report or direct knowledge that the employer actually saw patient harassment occur, and cannot show that the employer was directly notified about a specific incident of patient harassment.
+Employers can be deemed to have 'sufficient knowledge' without a report or direct knowledge

+Other cases illustrate that healthcare employers can be found liable for sexual harassment even if the employee cannot show that the employer actually saw patient harassment occur, and cannot show that the employer was directly notified about a specific incident of patient harassment.
 This is because an employer's constructive notice of patient harassment can be sufficient under the law.
-"Constructive" notice will be found if harassing behavior by a patient (or patients) is "so pervasive and open that a reasonable employer would have had to be aware of it."
-13
+"Constructive" notice will be found if harassing behavior by a patient (or patients) is "so pervasive and open that a reasonable employer would have had to be aware of it."13